 In 2007 Mark won the CGML Composition Competition, hosted in Brazil, with his composition 'Aurora' for flute, clarinet and guitar (now published in duet form with Les Productions D'OZ).

-A prolific composer of ensemble music, Mark has written three articles, published in the US-based Classical Guitar Magazine, two that focusing on writing for guitar ensembles, plus a third article entitled ‘Letter from Thailand & Vietnam', documenting guitar activities in that region.
+A prolific composer of ensemble music, Mark has written three articles, published in the US-based Classical Guitar Magazine, two that focus on writing for guitar ensembles, plus a third article entitled ‘Letter from Thailand & Vietnam', documenting guitar activities in that region.

 Mark has received numerous commissions to write new music and engage in music arranging projects, including a solo guitar collaboration (with other prominent composers) to arrange the songs of the former King of Thailand, King Bhumibol Adulyadej.
-This work has led Mark to be engaged in music distribution in the Asia region for the Canadian publishing house Les Productions D'OZ/ Doberman.
+This work has led Mark to be engaged in music distribution in the Asia region for the fine Canadian publishing house, Les Productions D'OZ/ Doberman.
 In parallel with this, Mark has created a new publishing label ‘Houghton Guitar Shop’ with an aim to publish many of his unpublished guitar & chamber works.

 From 2020, Mark has written/ arranged approximately 450 works and, from this, nearly 130 original works published with Les Productions D'OZ/ Doberman, Chanterelle, Mel Bay, Lathkill Music and Corda Music Productions and his own publishing venture - Houghton-Guitar.
 His works have received premiere performances by leading performers in the classical guitar world.

 Mark is a registered guitar teacher with the Registry of Guitar Tutors and the European Guitar Teachers Association.